andreldm/harpoond/README.md

 ### Windows

-While it's possible to build this project Visual Studio, I recommend [MSYS2](https://www.msys2.org/) because it's easier to get libusb to work and requires no code changes.
+While it's possible to build this project with Visual Studio, I recommend [MSYS2](https://www.msys2.org/) because it's easier to get libusb to work and requires no code changes.

 In a mingw64 shell, run: